 - Hand towels and/or pot holders

-We actually used a large plastic tub to put all of our supplies in, which doubled as a sink to wash dishes!
-Here’s a look at our hotel room cooking setup
+We packed all of our supplies in a large plastic tub, which doubled as a sink to wash dishes!
+Here’s a look at our hotel room cooking setup.

 Cooking in a hotel room – plan your menu (plan ahead!)

 Finding good hotel room recipes for a rice cooker is not too difficult, but you will want to plan ahead.
-Here are 4 of the hotel room cooking recipes that we used for our trip.
-If you’ve got some good hotel room recipes, you’ll need to either bring your food with your or buy it at a local grocery store.
-Here’s Carolyn making some homemade macaroni and cheese
+Here are four of the hotel room cooking recipes we used for our trip.
+Once you’ve got some good hotel room recipes, you’ll need to either bring your food with you or buy it at a local grocery store.
+Here’s Carolyn making some homemade macaroni and cheese.

-We actually packed food for a few recipes that we didn’t end up making, which ended up being a bit of a waste (in that we had to cart around a bunch of food that we didn’t end up using on our trip).
-How’s this meal look (spaghetti, cheese and vegetables)?
+We actually packed food for a few recipes that we didn’t end up making, which ended up being a bit of a waste (because we had to cart around a bunch of food that we didn’t use on our trip).
+How does this meal look (spaghetti, shredded cheese and vegetables)?

 I hope this beginner’s guide to cooking in a hotel room has helped you out.
-While it’s not for everyone (or every meal!), learning how to do hotel room cooking can be a big food savings when you’re living in a hotel room!
+While it’s not for everyone (or every meal!), learning how to do hotel room cooking can be a big food cost saver when you’re living in a hotel room!